-The mission of the Oral Health Sciences program is to prepare students to become strong candidates for future admission to dental school and other health-related professions.
-Through immersion in a rigorous graduate biomedical sciences curriculum, students develop essential critical thinking and research skills.
+The mission of the M.S. in Oral Health Sciences is to prepare students to become strong candidates for future admission to dental school and other health-related professions.
+Through immersion in a rigorous graduate biomedical sciences curriculum, students develop a strong academic foundation along with essential critical thinking and research skills.
 The program fosters an environment of high standards for professionalism, integrity, and collegiality where students build upon their abilities to enable future success.